Last updated on June 23rd, 2024 at 11:13 pm

 Let’s take a look:

-• Resistance and Compliance: People may comply with positional power out of fear of consequences or the desire to maintain their employment or status.
+- Resistance and Compliance: People may comply with this power out of fear of consequences or the desire to maintain their employment or status.
 However, this compliance may not translate into true engagement, commitment, or creativity.

-• Lack of Flexibility: Positional power can sometimes limit flexibility and agility in responding to changing circumstances or adopting innovative approaches.
+- Lack of Flexibility: This power can sometimes limit flexibility and agility in responding to changing circumstances or adopting innovative approaches.

 Frequently Asked Questions